 Niki Padidar is a film maker.
 Her debut documentary ‘Ninnoc’ won 7 international prizes, among others at film festivals like Berlinale and Idfa.

-Her second film, and first feature film, ‘All you see’ is opening film of the International Documentary Film Festival (IDFA) and will have its world premiere on November 9 th 2022 in Koninklijk theater Carré, in Amsterdam.
+Her second film, and first feature film, ‘All you see’ was the opening film of the International Documentary Film Festival (IDFA) and won the award for 'best feature documentary' by the Dutch Directors Guild.
 She comes up with, writes and directs stories for children, youth and adults.
 She is specialized in youth.
 She wrote the sex education book ‘Dokter Corrie geeft antwoord’ that sold out and from which the second edition will appear soon.
 She hopes that the viewer will be surprised or confused after seeing her stories and will question her/his/their own version of reality.
 And she hopes that she will look less British in the future so people will stop addressing her in English five times a day.

 Niki is born in Tehran, Iran.
 Ze studied photography at the New School University in New York, did an orientation year at the art academy ‘Rietveld academie’ and got her masters at the University of Amsterdam (UvA) specializing in ‘Youth & media’ and ‘Perception’.

 I’ve lived in the Netherlands, US and Iran, and have ended up in a different world a few times, which put me in different positions.
 From rich to poor, from the norm to the other and from being seen to being stared at.
 It’s interesting to see that wherever you are… we tend to think that our own view is the only right one.
 And that we reject everything that deviates.
 I’ve experienced that there are always different versions of the truth that exist next to each other.
 You can only evolve if you’re willing to question your own version of reality.